Argophyllum loxotrichum

-Argophyllum loxotrichum is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland.
+Argophyllum loxotrichum is a plant in the Argophyllaceae family endemic to a small part of north eastern Queensland, Australia.
 It was described and named in 2018.

 Taxonomy

 This species was first described, along with a number of other new species in this genus, in 2018 by the Australian botanists Anthony Bean and Paul Forster who published it in the Journal Austrobaileya.
 The type specimen was collected in 1951 near Wallaman Falls by Stanley Thatcher Blake.

 Etymology

 The genus name Argophyllum is derived from Ancient Greek Árgos meaning white or shining, and phúllon meaning leaf.
 It refers to the white colouration of the underside of the leaves.
 The species epithet loxotrichum is created from the Greek loxós, (meaning slanted, diagonal, oblique), and trícha (meaning hair), and is a reference to the Y-shaped hairs on the upper leaf surface—one of the diagnostic characteristics that separates this species from the similar A. lejourdanii.